 I. Termination of License

 This proposal is intended to address the situation in which current owners disagree over whether the license should be terminated (typically in a dispute over who should retain control over the license), and to clarify who is ultimately authorized to decide the issue.
 Currently, consent of the majority owners is required for the reclassification or assignment of a license.
 The proposed amendment establishes the same standard for the termination of a license.
 The objection has been raised that this is an unworkable standard for a large publically-held corporation.
-In recognition of this issue, staff has added language to require a decision by the board of directors.
+In recognition of this issue, staff modified the proposal to require a decision by the licensee's manager or other designated individual.
 Similar language is being proposed for the reclassification and assignment sections of the rule.

 (d) An additional assignment fee will be assessed as provided by this chapter upon assignment of a license under subsection (b) or (c) of this section.